The UK has provided thousands of weapons to Ukraine's armed forces since Russia's invasion in late February 2022.

 - A squadron of Challenger 2 tanks with armoured recovery and repair vehicles

 - A donation of AS90 guns.
 This will comprise a battery of eight guns at high readiness and two further batteries at varying states of readiness.
 This donation will not impact the existing AS90 commitment to Estonia.

-- Hundreds more armoured and protected vehicles will also be sent, including Bulldog
+- Hundreds more armoured and protected vehicles will also be sent, including Bulldog and Mastiff.

 - A manoeuvre support package, including minefield breaching and bridging capabilities worth £28m

 - Dozens more uncrewed aerial systems worth £20m to support Ukrainian artillery